Frequently Asked

 the right order they will create the picture.
 The pre-pasted murals are washable

-with soap and water and removable by simply peeling away from the wall.
+with soap and water but cannot be placed outdoors.
+Pre-pasted murals are removable by simply peeling away from the wall.

 Un-pasted murals usually require some scraping, but neither pre-pasted or